 After nearly two decades of Denver-based leadership for MEUS, we opened an office in Jerusalem and begin investing in staff capacity there.
 The office was consistently staffed and supported by alumni leaders.
 As a result of this strong in-country leadership, Building Bridges Jerusalem was able to become an independent Israeli nonprofit in 2015.
 Building Bridges Jerusalem now leads all on-going work in the Middle East, including engagement with alumni based in the region.

 As Building Bridges Jerusalem built increased ownership in Middle East work, we shifted our focus to cross-community work here in Metro Denver.
 This evolution was driven by feedback from alumni and stakeholders, and research into the local landscape.
 American participants in Building Bridges MEUS consistently expressed the desire to apply their skills to address divisions in their own schools and neighborhoods.

 The demand for local work became increasingly urgent as Metro Denver’s growth created dramatic demographic changes and economic displacement.
 In this context, cross-community conflict increased with few youth leadership programs equipped to empower youth to deeply engage across identities.
 We saw a niche we could fill, which drove the launch of the Transform Youth Leadership Program in 2014.
 Today, we are using the time-tested program model from MEUS, adapted and updated for the local context, to continue equipping young people with the tools to become change makers in their communities.

-To date, over 2,000 people have participated in Building Bridges programs, and many have continued to be involved in cross-community work in their personal and professional lives.
+By the end of 2015, more than 2,000 people had participated in Building Bridges programs, and many continued to be involved in cross-community work in their personal and professional lives.
 Many more people have been impacted by partner organizations’ programs grounded in the Building Bridges model, such as Creativity for Peace in New Mexico and NewGround in Los Angeles.